Ahmedmaouloud/My_git_cours/README.md

 # My_git_cours
-its for learning git and githup with ousama elwero
+its for learning git and githup with ousama elzero

+## Project Notes